COVID-19 Update - Important Information

 Eating disorders (EDs): What every clinician needs to know

 Please note: This on-demand training is a recommended prerequisite for the Certificate in dialectical behaviour therapy (DBT) for eating disorders program.
-If you are interested in a comprehensive certificate program, please click the link for more information.
+If you are interested in a comprehensive certificate program, please click the link for more information and registration.

 This training is suitable for: